Ellen Jane Spurgeon Clark

 She will be sadly missed by her husband Robert “Bob” Clark.
 In addition to her parents, Mrs. Clark was preceded in death by her sister – Linda Spurgeon and a brother – Merlan Spurgeon.

 According to her wishes, her body will be donated to St. Louis University School of Medicine.
-A memorial service at the First Baptist Church in Carlyle will be held at a later date.
-In lieu of flowers or other gifts, donations are suggested to the First Baptist Church in Carlyle.
+A memorial service will be held at 2:00 PM on Saturday, April 7, at the First Baptist Church in Carlyle.
+In lieu of flowers or other gifts, donations are suggested to the First Baptist Church in Carlyle and will be received at the church or at Zieren Funeral Home.

 Online condolences may be sent to the family at www.zierenfuneralhome.com.